buffstop/PepCoopMembership/docs/design/index.rst

 =================== ========= ================================================
 Attribute name      Data type Description
 =================== ========= ================================================
-name                String    The name of the legal body court_of_law        String    The court of law which registered the legal body registration_number String    The registration number of the legal body at the
+name                String    The name of the legal body. court_of_law        String    The court of law which registered the legal
+                              body.
+registration_number String    The registration number of the legal body at the
-                              court of law
+                              court of law.
 =================== ========= ================================================

 The following figure shows the UML class diagram of the Membership package: